GoogleChrome/developer.chrome.com/site/en/blog/fedcm-chrome-120-updates/index.md

 FedCM introduces a credentialed request to the [accounts list endpoint](/docs/privacy-sandbox/fedcm-developer-guide/#accounts-list-endpoint).
 This request doesn't send data that identifies the requestor and doesn't allow passing-through data provided by the RP.
-However, the browser separately performs an uncredentialed request containing the RP information to the `client_metadata_endpoint`, so the IdP server can correlate the uncredentialed request with the credentialed request (stochastically) using timing, or other fingerprinting data.
+Separately, the browser performs an uncredentialed request containing the RP information to the `client_metadata_endpoint`, so the IdP server can correlate the uncredentialed request with the credentialed request (stochastically) using timestamps or other fingerprinting data.
 Read more details on [GitHub](https://github.com/fedidcg/FedCM/issues/447).